-The mosque is a one-storey rectangular building stretched from north to south.
-The walls were erected of processed black stone on clay mortar, the foundation sagged.
-The ceiling is made of wooden beams, the roof is covered with metal.
+The mosque is a rectangular one-storey building extending from north to south.
+The walls are made of processed black stone on clay mortar, and the foundation is sagged.
+The ceiling is made of wooden beams and the roof is covered with metal.

-The madrasah has openings from four doors and seven windows (one of the windows on the east side has been converted into an entrance).
+The medrese has openings from four doors and seven windows (one of the windows on the east side has been remodelled as an entrance opening).